Cycling tunnel

 A cycling tunnel or bicycle tunnel is a tunnel designed specifically for cyclists, and can be an essential part of cycling infrastructure.
-Due to speed differences, it is desirable that cyclists are separated from faster-moving traffic such as motor vehicles, and sometimes also from slower moving traffic such as pedestrians.
-To make users feel safe, tunnels should also have an open design and good lighting, It can also be beneficial to have an artificial horizon by designing one-third of the tunnel situated above ground level, and natural lighting at the ends of the tunnel.
+Due to speed differences, cyclists should be separated from faster-moving traffic such as motor vehicles, and sometimes also from slower moving traffic such as pedestrians.
+To make users feel safe, tunnels should also have an open design and good lighting.
+It can also be beneficial to have an artificial horizon by designing one-third of the tunnel situated above ground level, and natural lighting at the ends of the tunnel.
 Some tunnels are also ornamented with street art.

 Instead of cycling tunnels, cyclists must sometimes use shared-use tunnels with pedestrians and/or motor vehicles, which can cause conflicts or safety issues between different traffic groups.
 For example, the Greenwich foot tunnel is a pedestrian tunnel in East London with "No cycling allowed".
-Having dedicated cycling tunnels, (like the Tyne cyclist tunnel in Tyne and Wear, North East England, which has a parallel pedestrian tunnel to separate traffic) follows the principle of segregating the different traffic groups (such as pedestrians and motor vehicles) from cyclists.
+Having dedicated cycling tunnels (like the Tyne cyclist tunnel in Tyne and Wear, North East England, which has a parallel pedestrian tunnel to separate traffic) follows the principle of segregating the different traffic groups (such as pedestrians and motor vehicles) from cyclists.